kevinstewartmercurio/kevinstewartmercurio/README.md

 - ⚡ Fun fact: ...
 -->

-# Software Developer and Mathematician
+### Software Developer and Mathematician

 - 📚 I double majored in Computer Science and Mathematics at Swarthmore College
 - 💻 I'm currently working on side projects and some freelance projects
-- ✉️ The best way to reach me is via email <a href="mailto:kevinstewartmercurio@gmail.com"kevinstewartmercurio@gmail.com</a>
+- ✉️ The best way to reach me is via email [kevinstewartmercurio@gmail.com](mailto:kevinstewartmercurio@gmail.com)